leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

 page might have while other not).

-I wouldn't say it's all bad OR black and white, I believe Salt has managed to be in compromise sweet pot - getting maximum from community, free of charge, while still be useful and mostly reliable.
+I wouldn't say it's all bad OR black and white, I believe Salt has managed to be in compromise sweet spot - getting maximum from community, free of charge, while still be useful and mostly reliable.

 ### II.
 Screw you GitFS, I'm going home ###